 We take the bread out of the mold

 We heat half a cup of water to pour over the container with stones.
-We prepare a shovel / board with baking paper.
+We prepare a shovel/board with baking paper.

 Baked

-4. Remove and let cool completely on a wire rack.
+4. We take it out and let it cool completely on a rack.

 Bordeaux crown, bread